emarcey/cicerone/glossary/styles_formatted.md

 # Flanders Red Ale

 - Region: West Flanders, Belgium
-- Categories: Flanders Ales and Lambic Beers
+- Categories: Flanders Ales and Lambic Beers, Wild Fermented Beers, Sour Beers
 - Malt: Vienna, Munich, sometimes Pilsner, Crystal and Special B often used as "signature ingredients", flaked maize can be used for up to 20% to lighten body and accentuate dryness, some brewers use dark candi sugar instead
 - Hops: continental hops
 - Other names: Belgian Red Ale, sour red ale